DIY Home Renovation Tips for Maximising Value

 1. Target the Floors First

-Our tip here is to tear out carpeting that’s showing any sign of ageing, or is in an unattractive colour.
+Our tip here is to tear out carpeting that’s showing any sign of ageing or is in an unattractive colour.
 As you’d probably agree, carpeting is on the out, and laminate faux timber flooring or tiles are in.
-These are much more modern, easier to clean and will open up the home a lot more effectively than carpet.
+These are much more modern, easier to clean and will open up the home more effectively than carpet.
 In many cases, buyers want to see large, open and airy spaces, and carpeting will almost always put a damper on this.

 2. Restyle Your Interior Doors